Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-- The term “mortgage broker” refers to anyone who might need compensation, gain, or the expectation of compensation or gain to take a residential mortgage loan application or potentially offers the terms of a residential mortgage loan.
+- Mortgage broker licenses apply to those who get compensation, gain, or the expectation of compensation or gain to take a residential mortgage loan application or offer a residential mortgage loan.

-- This is secured by a mortgage on an interest in a one- to four-family owner-occupied residential property in Connecticut made by a mortgage lender.
+- This is secured by a mortgage on an interest in 1 to 4 family-owner-occupied residential properties in Connecticut made by a mortgage lender.

 Mortgage Correspondent Lender License

-- The lender must be doing so in their own name for one- to four-family owner-occupied residential property in Connecticut.
+- The lender must do so in their own name for 1 to 4 family-owner-occupied residential properties in Connecticut.
 These loans cannot be held by a person or entity for more than 90 days.

 Mortgage Lender License

-- These lenders use their own funds, secured by a mortgage on an interest in one- to four-family owner-occupied property in Connecticut.
+- These lenders use their own funds, secured by a mortgage on interest in 1 to 4 family-owner-occupied properties in Connecticut.